Spidfail/nvim_config/README.md

 ## Manage Plugins

 The plugins are an important part of what make Vim and Neovim **extensible and customisable**.
 This configuration implemented the plugins I'm currently using and only those.
-Once you have install it, I recommend checking all the available plugins (and there is a lot) for Vim and Neovim (the latest is compatible with both).
+Once you have installed it, I recommend you **checking** all the **available plugins** (and there is a lot) for Vim and Neovim (the latest is compatible with both).
 The installation process is pretty easy, the hard part is to learn and remember what they can offer as there shortcuts too.
 Remember that more there are, more they can cause **lag** or **delay** on variable operations.
 Each plugin have his `:help` page, use it anytime you feeling the need.

 Here a usefull list to discover more plugins :